luciotato/LiteScript/ast.lite.md

 Control arguments

-        if not lexer
-          fail with 'call to new ASTBase: lexer is null'
+        if no lexer, fail with 'call to new ASTBase: lexer is null'

 The object is initially marked as "unlocked", indicating that we are not sure that this is the right node to parse this segment of the token stream.